Penmans

 Penmans is a Toronto, Canada-based clothing manufacturer.
 It was founded as a woolen knitting mill in Paris, Ontario, in 1868.
 It became one of Canada's largest suppliers of cotton and woolen knit goods, including hosiery and underwear, by the 1890s.
+In 1906 the company passed under the control of the Dominion Textile group and was renamed Penmans Limited; after the death of its president, David Morrice, in 1914 it was headed by Dominion Textile's president, Charles Blair Gordon.

-Once known for long johns (which have been discontinued), Penmans now produces sports shirts, sweatpants, sweatshirts, and shorts.
+Once known for underwear, socks, stockings and long johns (which have been discontinued), Penmans now produces sports shirts, sweatpants, sweatshirts, and shorts.

+Penmans Apparel Inc. was amalgamated into T.A.G.
+Apparel Group Inc. on 1988-01-01.

+In 1989, Penman Textile Mill in Paris, Ontario was designated as a national historic site by Parks Canada.

 Penmans-branded clothing is also sold by Walmart since 2010.